Texas Security Deposit Laws

 Now you know what you must and mustn’t do when it comes to the handling of a tenant’s security deposit in Texas.
 Failure to keep any of them can result in serious financial and/or legal repercussions.

 If you have a question or need the expert help of a professional, then look no further than Propertycare PM.
-We are a market leader and passionate when it comes to property management in Houston and the surrounding areas.
+We are a market leader and passionate when it comes to rental management in Houston and the surrounding areas.
 We can save you stress and time that comes with being a full-time landlord.
 Get in touch to learn more!